th34ngl3r/th34ngl3r.github.io/_posts/2025-12-21-Arch_Personal_Assistant.md

 Now, when you press SUPER and G you will start a 10 second recording that will ship off to Gemini and receive a prompt via Dunst with the reply.
 This could greatly me expanded to take you anywhere!

 I will be posting this script to my Github page and update it as this grows.
+Link to the project forthcoming!

 ## Conclusion